-Grant Thornton Improvement Recommendation 34 (2022): Audit Committee - now that the Audit and Risk Assurance Committee has agreed the action to bring this long-standing matter to resolution [review into the Cox and Wragge Report], it will be important that - as the Audit and Governance Panel recognised - the Council manages its position so that the matter does not resurface, so that it can move on and focus on its corporate objectives External In their follow up review, Grant Thornton outlined that: 'The Audit Committee has continued to operate Follow-up throughout the year in a manner focussing on significant governance matters' and that ' Overall, we found no Reviews 2022 evidence of any significant weaknesses in the Council's arrangements for ensuring that it makes informed Findings decisions and properly manages its risks'.
+Grant Thornton Improvement Recommendation 34 (2022): Audit Committee - now that the Audit and Risk Assurance Committee has agreed the action to bring this long-standing matter to resolution [review into the Cox and Wragge Report], it will be important that - as the Audit and Governance Panel recognised - the Council manages its position so that the matter does not resurface, so that it can move on and focus on its corporate objectives

+External In their follow up review, Grant Thornton outlined that: 'The Audit Committee has continued to operate Follow-up throughout the year in a manner focussing on significant governance matters' and that 'Overall, we found no Reviews 2022 evidence of any significant weaknesses in the Council's arrangements for ensuring that it makes informed Findings decisions and properly manages its risks'.
 Grant Thornton noted that the Council Leader is due to confirm the Executive's position on any further review and made an additional improvement recommendation as follows: Grant Thornton Improvement Recommendation 22 (2022): A final decision on the Cox report needs to be made by the Leader before this matter can be considered formally closed.
+0 A second was a second by ADAO as 5 have which as the stant the Free stimula as stimula and the method have been

-Summary of activity and next steps A report was received by ARAC on 5 June which set out the Executive's position and the matter has been concluded.
-The ARAC minutes were reported to Council in July 2023.
+Summary of A report was received by ARAC on 5 June which set out the Executive's position and the matter has been activity and concluded.
+The ARAC minutes were reported to Council in July 2023. next steps